This article is part of a larger series on Hiring.

 10% of Overall Score

 Reporting was scored based on whether the software provided analytics and a good variety of reporting features.
 Additionally, if reports were customizable, the software scored higher.
-Three out of the five software reviewed offered customizable reports including 360Learning, Bridge, and TalentLMS.
+Four out of the six software reviewed offered customizable reports, including Thinkific, 360Learning, Bridge, and TalentLMS.

 Our guide is meant to be a tool for deciding which employee training management software is the best for your business.
 While each LMS we reviewed offers something different and specific for your company’s needs, the overall winner, Thinkific, outperformed the others in value and features available.